lrleon/samsung/README.md

   - 4 SITTING
   - 5 STANDING
   - 6 LAYING
-* averages-of-features-related-to-mean-and-std the averaged measurements of means ans standard deviations
+* averages-of-features-related-to-mean-and-std the averaged measurements of means and standard deviations

 ## Files in this repo